openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 - As an Openshift engineer, I want to be update the router so that it is able read secrets directly if all the preconditions have been met by the router serviceaccount.

+- As an OpenShift engineer, I want to update the route admission webhook to add new validations required for `.spec.tls.certificateRef`.

 - As an OpenShift engineer, I want to be able to update Route API so that I can integrate OpenShift Routes with third-party certificate management solutions like cert-manager.